 Examine the rise of conservationism as a national concern to (a) Roosevelt’s concern to preserve rugged American values and (b) the increasing needs of an urban populace for escape and revival in nature.

-Conduct a class debate over the following topics: for example, American Women Should Have the Right to Vote.
+Conduct a class debate on a topic such as American Women Should Have the Right to Vote.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Have students read selections from Herbert Croly’s The Promise of American Life (1909).
 A systematic study of American culture at the beginning of the twentieth-century, Croly envisions a society moving away from the individualistic liberalism to a more organized and planned society.

 Have students read Upton Sinclair’s The Jungle (1906).
 Use the novel as a way to explore the ways in which literature can bring about real change within a society.
-How accurately does literature have to represent the truth—how accurate was Sinclair’s depiction of the meat-packing industry, and what kinds of changes took place as a result of Sinclair’s novel.
+How accurately does literature have to represent the truth—how accurate was Sinclair’s depiction of the meat-packing industry, and what kinds of changes took place as a result of Sinclair’s novel?

 character sketches